pospi/jschema.binding/README.md

 JSchema.Binding records recognise the following events:

 - `error`<br />
 	Fires in response to an error updating the data record.
-Receives the record instance and an error object from JSV as its parameters:
+Receives the record instance and an error object from JSV as its parameters, augmented with some of Binding's own:

 	```
 	{